Close up of a typewriter typing the words "Something worth reading" for a blog that explains how to create a content brief

 Clarify objectives and goals

-Clearly define the objectives and goals you want to achieve with your content.
-Be specific and measurable.
 Are you looking to educate, entertain, or inspire?
-Do you want to increase website traffic or generate new leads?
+Do you want to increase organic traffic or generate new leads?

 When you set concrete goals, you give your writers clear direction to deliver quality content.